 Can I Be Held in Jail for Domestic Violence?

 In Massachusetts, you must be held for at least six hours on a domestic violence offense.
 Furthermore, the judge must carefully weigh the victim’s safety when deciding bail for someone accused of domestic violence.
+Domestic violence can also result in a dangerousness hearing.
+This could mean you’re held without bail for up to 120 days or until trial.

 Can I go to Prison for Domestic Violence?